chen23/f5-volterra-labs-101/testdrive/waf/docs/lab5/supportId.rst

    .. image:: ../_static/requests-policy-exclusion.png
       :width: 50%
 #.
-Try visiting your site with the a different URL to your `studentxxx.sales-public.f5demos.com` site
+Try visiting your site with the a different URL to your |tenant_domain| site
    ``/txt/?username=<script>window.open(%27hello%20world%27);</script>``
 #.
 Observe that this request is blocked.
 Volterra WAF can exclude signatures by both signature ID and path; and these exclusions are tied to a specific HTTP Load Balancer